Sino-Soviet border conflict: Geography

-Kazakevich's grateful government named the channel after him (the Chinese call it the Fuyuan Channel).
-The notional island thus created what the Russians call Great Ussuri, the Chinese Heixiazi, the word signifying a bear, so henceforth, “Bear Island.”
-In due course, the Russians began depicting Kazakevich's version of the boundary on their maps, and over the years, authoritative European cartographers came to follow suit.
-From the early 1920s, Bear Island was occupied by Soviet citizens, coming with time to be regarded as an offshore development of Khabarovsk.

 China claimed the islands, as they were on the Chinese side of the river if they were demarcated according to international law by using shipping lanes.
 The Soviets claimed and already effectively controlled almost every island along the rivers.

 Russia and subsequently the Soviet Union claimed all the islands in both rivers including those that were Chinese according to the thalweg principle.
-In the 1991 treaty, Russia largely conceded that tse islands were Chinese, but Bolshoy Ussuriysky Island, at the confluence of the Amur and the Ussuri Rivers, had become part of the Russian city of Khabarovsk, and China agreed that about two thirds of the island should remain Russian.
+In the 1991 treaty, Russia largely conceded that these islands were Chinese, but Bolshoy Ussuriysky Island, at the confluence of the Amur and the Ussuri Rivers, had become part of the Russian city of Khabarovsk, and China agreed that about two-thirds of the island should remain Russian.